Origin, Courses & Branches

 4. Posterior Superior Alveolar Nerve:

 Maxillary nerve gives this branch within the Pterygopalatine fossa, this branch comes out through pterygomaxillary fissure.
 It moves lateral and downward supplying upper molar teeth.
-This nerve gives further branches for mucosa of maxillary sinus.
+This nerve gives further branches for the mucosa of the maxillary sinus.

 5. Infra Orbital Nerve: